X Close

 Editing course format menu

 Research by the Moodle UX team suggests many staff switched to the Flexible format for its visual appeal and to avoid accessibility issues in the Grid format.
 Recent updates to the Grid format have significantly improved its accessibility and in this respect it is now preferable to Flexible format.
 Staff may be tempted to switch back to the Grid format.
 However, further research by the Moodle UX team shows that using images for each topic/week is not effective unless you take considerable time to design your images.
 In most cases, images take up space without providing meaningful information to students, or worse they are confusing to students.
-Staff can continue to use Grid format, however Moodle UX research shows using the Topics format is a better approach for academic courses.
+Staff can continue to use Grid format, however Moodle UX research shows using the Topics format (now called “Custom Sections” in Moodle 4.4) is a better approach for academic courses.

 Before (Flexible format)